danielcdmconsultores/hello-openai/README.md

 + You can perform automation from the command line.
 (Powershell, Terminal, command.com, ...)
 + Use it in a script, ready to run from a task. (lots, .bat, "Windows Task Scheduler" ...)
 + You can redirect standard output to a new file ">" or ">>"
++ Terminate the program with an exit code of (1), indicating an error.
+Use (0) if everything has worked well.
-+ Programs that run commands, can now call OPENAI directly.
++ Programs that run commands, can call OPENAI directly now.
 + Made with love🤟in GOlang

 📋 Requirements: